cloudflare/voprf-ts/README.md

 #### Step 4

-Finally, Client can produce the output of the OPRF protocol using server's evaluation and the finalization data from the first step.
-If the mode is verifiable, this step ensures the internal proofs were valid; otherwise throws an Error.
+Finally, the client can produce the output of the OPRF protocol using the server's evaluation and the finalization data from the first step.
+If the mode is verifiable, this step allows the client to check the proof that the server used the expected private key for the evaluation.

 ```js
 const output = await client.finalize(finData, evaluation);